Horatio Nelson, 1st Viscount Nelson: Titles

 Nelson's titles, as inscribed on his coffin and read out at the funeral by the Garter King at Arms, Sir Isaac Heard, were: The Most Noble Lord Horatio Nelson, Viscount and Baron Nelson, of the Nile and of Burnham Thorpe in the County of Norfolk, Baron Nelson of the Nile and of Hilborough in the said County, Knight of the Most Honourable Order of the Bath, Vice Admiral of the White Squadron of the Fleet, Commander in Chief of his Majesty's Ships and Vessels in the Mediterranean, Duke of Bronte in the Kingdom of Sicily, Knight Grand Cross of the Sicilian Order of St Ferdinand and of Merit, Member of the Ottoman Order of the Crescent, Knight Grand Commander of the Order of Saint Joachim.

-Nelson received large Naval Gold Medals for the battles of St Vincent, the Nile and, posthumously, Trafalgar, one of very few recipients of three such medals.
+Nelson received large Naval Gold Medals for the battles of St Vincent, the Nile and (posthumously) Trafalgar, one of very few recipients of three such medals.
 Nelson was granted a royal licence in 1802 to receive and wear the foreign Order of Saint Joachim.

-Following his victory at the Battle of Cape St Vincent (1797), on 27 September 1797, he was knighted and received the Order of the Bath.
-He was a Colonel of Marines from 1795 to 1797 and voted a Freeman of the cities and boroughs of London (10 March 1797), Bath, Salisbury, Exeter (15 January 1801), Plymouth, Monmouth, Sandwich, Oxford (22 July 1802), Hereford, Haverfordwest (in 1802) and Worcester (30 August 1802).
+He was made both a Knight Bachelor and Knight Companion of the Order of the Bath on 27 September 1797 for his role at Cape.
+St Vincent.
+Nelson was given the sinecure title of Colonel of Marines from 1795 to 1797, and voted a freeman of the cities and boroughs of London (10 March 1797), Bath, Salisbury and Exeter (15 January 1801), Plymouth, Monmouth, Sandwich and Oxford (22 July 1802), Hereford and Haverfordwest (in 1802), and Worcester (30 August 1802).
 The University of Oxford, in full Congregation, bestowed the honorary degree of Doctor of Civil Law upon Nelson on 30 July 1802.
 He also received other awards from various persons, governments and institutions, such as a sword with the gold hilt shaped like a crocodile from the captains who fought alongside him at the Nile.

-In 1799 Nelson was created Duke of Bronte (Italian: Duca di Bronte), of the Kingdom of Sicily (after 1816, existing in the nobility of the Kingdom of the Two Sicilies), by King Ferdinand III of Sicily, and after briefly experimenting with the signature "Brontë Nelson of the Nile", he signed himself "Nelson & Brontë" for the rest of his life.
-Nelson had no legitimate children; his daughter, Horatia, married the Reverend Philip Ward, with whom she had ten children before her death in 1881.
+In 1799, Nelson was created Duke of Bronte of the Kingdom of Sicily by King Ferdinand III of Sicily, and after briefly experimenting with the signature "Brontë Nelson of the Nile", he signed as "Nelson & Brontë" for the rest of his life.
+Nelson had no legitimate children; his daughter Horatia married the Reverend Philip Ward, with whom she had ten children before her death in 1881.
 Since Nelson died without legitimate issue, his viscountcy and his barony created in 1798, both "of the Nile and of Burnham Thorpe in the County of Norfolk", became extinct upon his death.
-However, the barony created in 1801, "of the Nile and of Hilborough in the County of Norfolk", passed by a special remainder, which included Nelson's father and sisters and their male issue, to William Nelson, who was Nelson's older brother.
+However, the barony created in 1801, "of the Nile and of Hilborough in the County of Norfolk", passed by a special remainder to Nelson's older brother William Nelson, as it included Nelson's father and sisters and their male issue.
 In November 1805, William Nelson was created Earl Nelson and Viscount Merton, of Trafalgar and of Merton in the County of Surrey, in recognition of his late brother's services, and he also inherited the dukedom of Bronte.